Mary Banotti: Philanthropy

-Banotti is a member and Vice Chair of the Board of Directors of the International Centre for Missing & Exploited Children (ICMEC), a global nonprofit organization that combats child sexual exploitation, child pornography, and child abduction.
+Banotti was a member and Vice Chair of the Board of Directors of the International Centre for Missing & Exploited Children (ICMEC), a global nonprofit organization that combats child sexual exploitation, child pornography, and child abduction.

-She is also currently the Honorary President of Health First Europe, and a member of the International Foundation for Electoral Systems' board.
+Banotti served as Honorary President of Health First Europe, and a member of the International Foundation for Electoral Systems' board.

+Banotti died on 10 May 2024, at the age of 84.
+She was survived by her daughter, Tania.